ramensoftware/windows-11-file-explorer-styling-guide/Themes/Tabless/README.md

 1. Install the [Classic Explorer navigation bar](https://windhawk.net/mods/explorer-frame-classic) mod.
 Set `Explorer Style` to `Classic Navigation bar`.

-2. In the File Explorer Styler mod, Select the `Tabless` theme.
+2. In the File Explorer Styler mod, select the `Tabless` theme.

 3. In the File Explorer Styler mod, scroll down to the "Style constants" section and add these: